-Install one end of the floppy disk drive cable into the shrouded floppy disk header (J13) on the system board and the other end-most connector to the floppy drive.
-The colored edge of the daisy chained ribbon cable should be aligned with pin 1 of J13.
+Install one end of the floppy disk drive cable into the shrouded floppy disk header (J20) on the system board and the other end-most connector to the drive you want to designate as Drive A. If you are connecting another drive (Drive B), install the middle connector of the cable to the drive.
+The colored edge of the daisy chained ribbon cable should be aligned with pin 1 of J20.